 Salamand

 Hilda asked you to find Josef, and he is waiting in the northeastern building in Salamand.
-If you ask him about [Mythril], he'll indicate that it hasn't yet been recovered from the Semitt Falls.
-The other townspeople mention that the men of the town (Josef excluded) have been brought to the Semitt Falls as well.
+If you ask him about [Mythril], he'll tell you that he has some leads, but won't discuss it until you prove yourself by rescuing the townspeople that are being held in the Semitt Falls.
 That's your next destination, but before moving on, take some time to explore the shops of Salamand.

-The only new Armor in town is the Bronze Armor, and the other bronze gear from Paloom and Poft can be purchased here as well.
+The only new armor in town is the Bronze Armor, and the other bronze gear from Paloom and Poft can be purchased here as well.
 The Bronze Armor is strictly worse than the Copper Cuirass you could find in those towns, unfortunately.
-If you haven't upgraded the other pieces yet, now is a good time—unlike the weapons, you won't find any of this Armor as treasure any time soon.
+Unlike the weapons, you won't find any of this armor as treasure any time soon.

 To the Semitt Falls